oneye5/nzx_predictor/README.md

 - **75th percentile (UQ)**: 25.05%

 # Credibility and leakage
-As seen above the results are suspiciously good, however, all testing suggests there is no leakage, more detailed analysis will be added later.
-There is the potential that the data itself has leakage, however I find this unlikely, due to the reputable sources used.
+As seen above the results are suspiciously good, however, all testing suggests there is no leakage.
+There is the potential that the data itself has leakage, however I find this unlikely, due to the reputable sources used. <br>

+#### Randomized data experiment
+To ensure that key features contain no "cheating" signals, I performed a null-model experiment by randomizing all input features other than key ones such as Time, Price, Ticker.
+When testing the model trained on random noise, it achieved 60% accuracy with almost no ability to predict positive cases (f1=0.002).
+In contrast to the real model trained on genuine features, the real model consistently performs significantly better, essentially proving that there is no leakage regarding the key features of the model. <br>
+You may view the raw program output when running a null-model experiment at: https://github.com/oneye5/nzx_predictor/blob/main/LeakageTestResults.txt <br>

 # How to run
 TODO